 This brings up a new window with a section labeled Members.
 If you click the link to “Add people” a small set of input fields will appear.
 Notice that you can select one of three ranks for new members.

 - Administrators have the power to remove members and delete the workspace altogether.
 Generally, you wouldn’t need more than 2 or 3 administrators on a project.

-- Members are the role you’ll normally use and it is the pre-selected role by default.
+- Members are the role you’ll normally use, and it is the pre-selected role by default.
 This group can view all activity in the workspace except for hidden lists with pre-defined access granted to certain people.

 - Guests are perfect for freelancers or contractors who are coming onto a project for a brief period of time.
-These people only have access to the areas where they are explicitly given the rights to view or edit.
+These people only have access to the areas where they are explicitly given the right to view or edit.

-During the first tour, you are provided an option to add members into your primary workspace.
+During the first tour, you are provided an option to add members to your primary workspace.
 After the first time, you probably won’t need to go back, adding too many extra people.
 But it is apart of the overall functionality, and it’s a good idea to get accustomed to how this all works.

 Lists and Groups

 Using a list or group is a primary solution to organizing big projects with multiple sub-sections of work.